Ayush-Kanduri/Stopwatch-Timers-Counters-ReactApp/README.md

 npm install @types/node
 ```

-If _jsconfig.js_ doesn't exist, then create it at the root with the following configuration.
+If _jsconfig.json_ doesn't exist, then create it at the root with the following configuration.

 ```js
 {